nodegin/react-native-redux-routing/README.md

 this.props.actions._navigate('home', { reset: true }) // Reset the routes stack and navigate to "home" route this.props.actions._navigate('page-1', { sceneConfig: CustomConfig }) // Changing scene with custom animation
 this.props.actions._navigate('page-2', { animated: false }) // Changing scene without animation
+this.props.actions._navigate('another', { replace: true }) // Replace the current scene to new scene
 ```

 #### `this.props.actions._setNavAction(action = { renderer, handler })`